Bilateral Relations

 Indian Investment in Estonia

-There is limited Indian investments in Estonia.
-Reliance Industrial Investments and Holdings Ltd. (RIIHL), a wholly-owned unit of Reliance Industries, has set up a company in Estonia called Jio Estonia OU in November 2018.
-The firm is looking into software development and to provide consultancy for existing and future technology initiatives pursued by the group and its subsidiaries.
-There are a few Start-Ups too with small Indian investments.
-Indian FDI in Estonia, as on December 2022, stands at USD 7.7 million (Statistics Estonia).
+There is very limited Indian investment in Estonia.
+Reliance Industrial Investments and Holdings Ltd. (RIIHL), a wholly-owned unit of Reliance Industries, has set up a company in Estonia called Jio Estonia OÜ in November 2018.
+The firm is involved in software development and provides consultancy for existing and future technology initiatives pursued by the group and its subsidiaries.
+Startups launched by Indians also include the one by Deepak Solanki, the inventor of Li-Fi technology to transmit data or power the Internet using light.
+Other Start-Ups are KonnectzIT by Vijay Kumar Channalli and HopLocal by Prameet Sawhney.
+Indian FDI in Estonia stands as EUR 8.3 Mln (source: Bank of Estonia, September, 2023).

 Estonian Investment in India

-Indian entrepreneurs and founders of Start-ups have been benefited from Start-up visas issued by the Estonian government.
+Estonia has a vibrant and welcoming Start-up community, eager to support ambitious individuals and Start-ups.
+Estonia which has a disruptive innovation system is issuing Start-up visas to Indian entrepreneurs and founders of Start-ups.
 A NASSCOM business delegation visited Estonia on 23 May 2019 for an introduction to the ICT and Start-up eco-system.

 Cyber Security

-DG CERT-In, Dr Sanjay Bahl led a cyber security business delegation to Estonia from 27-28 November, 2017.
+DG CERT-In, Dr Sanjay Bahl led a cyber security business delegation to Estonia on 27-28 November, 2017.
 CERT-In and Information System Authority (RIS) of Estonia signed an MOU for cooperation in Cyber Security in August 2019.
-On 25 January, 2023, Indian and Estonia formalised the Joint Declaration of Intent (JDI) extending the current MOU for Cooperation in Cyber Security for another period of 3 years.
+On 25 January, 2023, India and Estonia formalised the Joint Declaration of Intent (JDI) extending the current MOU for Cooperation in Cyber Security for another period of 3 years with the provision of further extension.

 e-Residency and Start-up Visa